MBBS in Georgia 2026–27

 Affordable European MBBS - ₹30–50 Lakh Total

-Complete 6-year cost of ₹30–50 lakh at NMC-approved private universities — including tuition and hostel.
+Complete 6-year cost of ₹30–50 lakh at WDOMS-listed private universities - including tuition and hostel.
 No donation.
 No capitation fee.
 Far cheaper than Indian private colleges (₹70 lakh–₹1.5 crore).

 Clinical Exposure From Year 1

 Georgian medical universities provide direct patient-facing clinical skills training from the very first semester.
-Some universities have 5,000+ bed affiliated hospitals with 47+ clinical departments.
+Universities place students in Tbilisi's teaching hospitals and clinics from the early semesters.

 Fully English-Medium - No Language Barrier